CEET at COP30: Engineering the Energy Transition

 Hosts: Climate Parliament and the United Nations Industrial Development Organization (UNIDO), with the support of the Green Climate Fund (GCF)

-Speakers and participants include:
+Speakers and participants included:

 - Rosana Santos, CEET Member and Executive Director at E+ Energy Transition Institute